rayokota/generator-angular-dropwizard/README.md

 - for an Enum type, a list of enumerated values
 - whether the attribute is required

-At this point a client-side AngularJS application is available by running
+A client-side AngularJS application will now be available by running

 	grunt server